akheron/jansson/doc/apiref.rst

    .. refcounting:: new

-   Returns a new value of the type :const:`JSON_OBJECT`, or *NULL* on error.
+   Returns a new JSON object, or *NULL* on error.
 Initially, the object is empty.

 .. cfunction:: json_t *json_object_get(const json_t *object, const char *key)